haimkastner/castnet-blog/contents/en/blog/flashing-tasmota-on-sonoff-rf-bridge.md

 Make sure that you have disconnected all the wires and replaced the switch on the board to ON.
 Connect the device to a power supply.

-Wait a few seconds and then a new network named `sonoff-xxxx` should appear in the WiFi list on a PC or smartphone.
+Wait a few seconds and then a new network named `sonoff-xxxx` (`tasmota-xxxx` in the new versions) should appear in the WiFi list on a PC or smartphone.

 <image-responsive class="center" imageURL="blog/flashing-sonoff-rf/networks.jpg"  alt="networks"/>